n7wilson/galaxy-tooldev-docs/docs/02_Docker.md

 To create the environment to run your tool in you can either use one of the Docker containers found in the [Docker Registry](https://registry.hub.docker.com/) or define your own container by creating a Dockerfile in your tool directory.

 Below we have provided a number of resources on Docker, including a more in depth introduction to what Docker is, tutorials on how to build a Dockerfile and an example Dockerfile.
 If you want more resources check out the [Docker forum](https://forums.docker.com/) and the [Docker documentation](https://docs.docker.com/).
 For definitions of the Docker terminology look in [2.8 Glossary](https://www.synapse.org/#!Synapse:syn2786217/wiki/232923).
+For answers to common questions about using Docker look in [3.5.10 FAQ](https://www.synapse.org/#!Synapse:syn2786217/wiki/284584).

 Introduction To Docker
 ----------------------